 Jesus Christ and the twelve apostles performed miracles in order to validate their ministry, which was in accordance with Scripture.
 He even stumped His critics in posing difficult questions.
 The Apostle Paul said that God's existence is confirmed by observing nature (Romans 1:20).
 Consequently, we clearly see that biblical Christianity has never advocated for blind faith.

 Most of the heresies that we witness today originated in the early church.
 There are different variations of false teachings from the early days of Christianity in our modern age which long predate the production of the King James Version.
 A notorious example would be Arianism and the Watchtower Society.
 So, the issue is not translations such as the New American Standard Bible or the English Standard Version (as Steven Anderson and the likes of him ignorantly assert).
 The real issue is that people abuse Scripture to fit their preconceived ideas.

 The 1984 publication of the New International Version is sound.
 Later editions of that translation have the problem of gender-inclusive language.
 Anyway, see this article for more information on the King James Only Movement:

-Finally, I want to point out that Pastor Steven Anderson is a false teacher.
+Finally, it should be pointed out that "Pastor" Steven Anderson is a false teacher.
 He opposes the necessity of repentance, Christ's Lordship, and believes that homosexuals (along with others) should be put to death.
-He has vitriolic sermons that are simply hate speech, which is a sign of not being led by the Holy Spirit (Galatians 5:22-23).
+He claimed in a sermon that the Bible is God Himself.
+Steven Anderson has vitriolic sermons that are simply hate speech, which is a sign of not being led by the Holy Spirit (Galatians 5:22-23).
 This pastor does not have any grace and compassion for sinners.
-This pastor is a self-righteous legalist.
-If we all at this very moment consistently subjected ourselves to the Law, then we would all be dead because we have all sinned against a holy God.
-Nonetheless, the biblical gospel is a call to spiritual conversion (Luke 13:1-3).
+He is a self-righteous Pharisee.
+People like Steven Anderson claim to have been saved by grace, yet by their hatred show us they do not even understand what that term means.